Which place is cheaper, Barcelona or Beijing?

 Both Barcelona and Beijing during the spring are popular places to visit.
 Many visitors come to Beijing in the spring for the activities around the city and the natural beauty.
 Furthermore, most visitors come to Barcelona for the beaches, the activities around the city, and the natural beauty during these months.

 In the spring, Beijing is around the same temperature as Barcelona.
-Typically, the spring temperatures in Beijing in April are around 14°C (57°F), and Barcelona is about 13°C (55°F).
+Typically, the spring temperatures in Beijing in April average around 14°C (57°F), and Barcelona averages at about 13°C (55°F).

 In Barcelona, it's very sunny this time of the year.
 It's quite sunny in Beijing.
 In the spring, Beijing often gets more sunshine than Barcelona.
 Beijing gets 247 hours of sunny skies this time of year, while Barcelona receives 204 hours of full sun.